I just love this Semolina Pizza Dough recipe.

 You can easily freeze the dough for up to 3 weeks!

-- 2 cups plus 2 tablespoons fine semolina flour
+- 2 cups semolina flour plus 2 tbsp

-- 1 cup plus 7 tablespoons all-purpose flour, plus more for your work surface
+- 1 cup all-purpose flour plus 7 tbsp, plus more for your work surface

 - In a medium bowl or measuring cup, stir together the warm water and the sugar, until the sugar dissolves.